lucy-gelderloos/java-fundamentals/inheritance/README.md

   - *Theater(String name, String priceCategory, String businessType)*
 - Methods:
   - Inherits *addReview*, *updateAverageRating*, *getAllReviews*, *toBusinessString* from Business
-  - *addMovie(String movie)* adds the provided movie to the theater's list of movies
+  - *addMovie(Theater theater, String movie)* checks if the provided movie is in the provided theater's list of movies, and if it's not there, adds it to the list
-  - *removeMovie(String movie)* removes the provided movie from the theater's list of movies
+  - *removeMovie(Theater theater, String movie)* removes the provided movie from the theater's list of movies
   - *getAllMovies(Theater theater)* iterates through the theater's list of movies and outputs them in a string beginning with "Now Playing: ".
 If the list of movies is empty, returns an empty string.
 - **Notes:**
   - `priceCategory` options are "$", "$$", "$$$", "$$$$"